Credit by Special Department Examination

 Procedure: A student desiring to earn credit by examination must initiate an application in the Office of Admissions and Records where it is reviewed to determine eligibility.
 Each authorized applicant must then obtain written approval to take the examination from the advisor, the chairman of the department offering the course, and the dean of the college in which the student is registered.
 A $25 per course examination fee is payable at the Cashier’s Office.
 The completed application is submitted to the faculty member named by the department chairman to administer the examination.

-The final grade assigned and each completed examination must be filed in the Office of Admissions and Records by the instructor for recording to the student’s permanent academic record.
-The grade must be filed prior to the last day of instruction for the student to receive credit for that particular semester.
-Each examination is retained for five years in Admissions and Records and may be examined by any faculty member during that time.
+The final grade assigned and each completed examination must be filed in the Office of Admissions and Records by the instructor.
+A grade must be filed prior to the last day of instruction for the student to receive credit for that particular semester.
+A grade of S or U will be recorded on the student’s permanent academic record.
+Each examination is retained for five years and may be examined by any faculty member during that time.

 For further information, direct specific questions regarding credit by examination policies and procedures to the Office of Admissions and Records.